Bay Area Scientific Computing Day Saturday, December 3, 2016

 Title: Low Rank Tensor Approximation of Multivariate Functions for Quantum Chemistry Applications

 Abstract: Tensor approximation methods have been known to successfully deal with high dimensional objects by tackling the issue of curse of dimensionality (i.e. exponential growth of parameters with dimension).
 In the context of high dimensional function approximation, coefficients of a multivariate function on approximation bases can be stored in a d-dimensional array i.e. coefficient tensor (d being the dimension of the function).
 A low rank decomposition of this tensor can then be seen as the corresponding low rank approximation of the function.
 Exploiting low rank structure, if it exists, requires estimation of parameters that scale only linearly with dimension.
+This presentation will introduce a tensor based interpretation of high dimensional functions followed by its decomposition in several low rank formats.
+It will then introduce algorithms to construct these approximations and will conclude with their application on real life examples ranging from uncertainty propagation to quantum chemistry.

 Slides: PDF